someshsingh-7251/Analog-Clock/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Note:
+---

-Feel Free to Contact at Instagram: https://www.instagram.com/officialsomeshchinkusingh?igsh=MW1vdTZwbDdmMTZxbw==
+*Note: Feel Free to Contact at Instagram: https://www.instagram.com/officialsomeshchinkusingh?igsh=MW1vdTZwbDdmMTZxbw==*